arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 ***If you are interested in knowing more about Shared Spaces, read this [tutorial](https://docs.arduino.cc/arduino-cloud/education/shared-spaces/).***

+## Collaborative Coding

+**Collaborative coding** is a feature that allows multiple users to work together on the same code.
+Students and teachers can share and edit code, making it easier to collaborate and learn from each other.

+Everyone in the shared space can create and modify code simultaneously.
+Changes are updated and visible to all participants once the last user has edited them.
+The code editor notifies students or teachers if someone else is editing by highlighting the code area with an orange frame, as shown in the image below:

+IMAGE

+This helps to ensure that all students and teachers stay synchronized and can contribute effectively.
+Collaborative coding makes projects more interactive and engaging, improving the learning experience.

 ## Cloud Remote App

 The Cloud Remote App allows you to monitor your dashboards anywhere, anytime, from a **mobile device** i.e. smartphone or tablet for **free**.
 Download it from either [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431) depending on your device.